kevjose/react-notifier/README.md

 }
 ```

-A working demo of the above can be found at: [CodeSandbox link](https://kdl1u.csb.app/)
+A working demo of the above can be found at [CodeSandbox link](https://kdl1u.csb.app/)